 Today, we took a look at business VoIP provider, nexVortex, gauging how they stack up among the vast number of choices companies have.
-The perk of going with this company, is that they are a BYOB wholesale SIP Trunking soluton – in other words, bring your high speed connection, and enjoy automatic provisioning with high quality call routing, nexVortex, Inc. was founded in 2002, and is based in Delaware, with a corporate office in Virginia.
-Their specialty is namely in SIP Trunking, with a centered focus on customer service and a vision to create a Universal IP-based Global Communications Infrastructure.
-Using SIP endpoints, SIP switches, and even mediums that aren’t particular built for SIP, the company had an epiphany of sorts.
+The perk of going with this company is that they are a BYOB wholesale SIP Trunking solution – in other words, bring your high-speed connection, and enjoy automatic provisioning with high-quality call routing, nexVortex, Inc. was founded in 2002 and is based in Delaware, with a corporate office in Virginia.
+Their specialty is namely in SIP Trunking, with a central focus on customer service and a vision to create a Universal IP-based Global Communications Infrastructure.
+Using SIP endpoints, SIP switches, and even mediums that aren’t particularly built for SIP, the company had an epiphany of sorts.
 That realization was that the VoIP market didn’t need another manufacturer or software client, it needed a comprehensive service provider.

 At this juncture, it became clear that their journey to their success had been fueled by SIP, but I needed more.
 The next natural step was to take a closer look at their offerings, starting with their main direction in providing SIP Trunking service.
 The company offered some highly flexible billing plans, with different strokes as compared to other providers.
 The fully customized plans are set to company needs, based on calling patterns and call volumes.
 Included from smallest to largest, a Business Pro Plan, Business Elite Plan, and business enterprise plan, ranging from $40 to $269/mo with no setup fees.
 All of the offerings were robust and were, as mentioned in nexVortex’s mission statement, affordable, not to mention well-designed.
 The pricing sheet was incredibly logical, with lots of options for scalability, and little, if any grey area. nexVortex definitely does things differently, via a refreshing approach to providing phone service.